ashwamegh/vuejs-vuex-demo/docs/add-products.md

-# Create products
+# Add products

 Let's create some products.
-Since we are going to use the same form for saving and updating products lets name it SaveProductForm.
+Since we are going to use the same form for saving and updating products lets name it `SaveProductForm`.

 From the command-line in the `exercise-files/create-products/` folder